-Calling stop(),modifying the data property or entering the error state shall cause any queued media item to be discarded.
+Calling stop(),modifying the data and/or type property or entering the error state shall cause any queued media item to be discarded.

 Play control keys (OK, play, stop, pause, fast forward, fast rewind and other trick play keys) shall not be handled by the AV Control object and no action shall be taken by the terminal for these keys when they have been requested by an application.
 DOM 2 events shall be generated for these keys whether the AV Control object is focused or not.